Cliff Notes for those of you who just want the high level, here you go . . . for those who want to grow . . . keep reading!

 Plan for Change

-Barbara E Hogan is the Founder, CEO, and President of Timbelo, Inc., a woman-owned, WBENC / SBA 8(m) certified company specializing in strategic advisory services and culture.
-Barbara is also a co-Owner of Afidence, a local, award-winning IT company, with her husband, Bryan.
+Barbara Hogan is the Founder, CEO, and President of Timbelo, Inc., a woman-owned, WBENC / SBA 8(m) certified company specializing in business strategy and culture.
+Barbara is also co-owner of Afidence, a local award winning IT company, with her husband, Bryan.
 Other experience includes strategic marketing, project management, business development, training, customer service, and office management.
 Barbara is also an Ordained Sr. Chaplain with the IFOC and has held other leadership positions in various ministries and boards across the Cincinnati/Dayton corridor.

 Barbara has a compelling passion for impacting others and improving lives.
 Whether in the realm of her personal or professional life there is no distinction—people are important.
 She has a strong sense of integrity, bold thought leadership, and deep respect for others.